Be careful not to make these 5 common seller’s mistakes!

 Many years ago, I represented a homeowner who stayed up all night siphoning water out of his crawl space so the inspector wouldn’t know about the problem with standing water.
 Of course, it was still obvious and the buyer terminated the contract.
 The owner had to make repairs to correct the problem in order to get the home sold.

 3. Setting an unrealistic price

 Right now, we are in a Seller’s Market in the Athens area.
 Homes are selling almost as fast as they go on the market and many at higher than list price.
 The tendency is for homeowners to think it’s a good idea to price their home higher than the market value.
 This can work to some extent in popular areas, but you have to be careful.
 You don’t want a house to be on the market for an extended time.
 If this happens, most buyers will automatically assume something is wrong with it.

 4. Marketing with bad (or no) photos

 Having good photos and plenty of them can make all the difference.
-Buyers are sometimes looking online for months before every going in to the first house.
+Buyers are sometimes looking online for months before ever going to the first house.
 It is so important to have great photos so your home stands out online.

 5. Refusing to negotiate